LordOfTheSnow/nasdaq-data/README.md

 Use shorter values for the _duration_ and _shard duration_ if you want to.
 (The _duration_ values will determine how long the data will be stored until it will be automatically removed.)

-If you use InfluxDB 2, use the Influx GUI to set up your organzination, bucket and token.
+If you use InfluxDB 2, use the Influx GUI to set up your organiznation, bucket and token.

 ### Usage